Last updated on May 7th, 2019

 Humane Treatment – Animal lovers take pleasure in knowing that their food comes from happy critters.
 Getting eggs from your own chickens means you’re not supporting the commercial egg industry.
 This way, you can rest assured that your eggs come from healthy chickens.

 Chickens can be Good Pets – Chickens as entertaining companions and some people bond emotionally with their feathered friends.
 Parents say that their children love to care for the chickens.
 Owning backyard chickens is a great way for city kids to learn about where their food comes from.
-As pets go, chickens are also relatively quiet.
+As far as pets go, chickens are also relatively quiet.
 The soft clucks and scratches that chickens make are nothing compared to barking dogs.

 Pest Control – Another benefit to having chickens in your yard is insect control.
 Many chicken owners report a huge reduction in pesky insects, especially Japanese beetles.
 Since most people who keep chickens are also gardeners, this is great news.